 We will be bringing you to outstanding rural locations in Iceland while exploring photographic waterscapes and geo thermal features.
 As our small group travels from Reykjavik to the Snaefellsnes Peninsula to the North Coast, we will experience stunning sea stacks, breathtaking cliffs, incredible fjords, glaciers, and small fishing villages.

 Icelandic horses offer amazing photographic opportunities and are a breed apart.
 Noted for their small stature and beautiful coats, they roam the vibrant landscape.

 We will be traveling as a small group (Maximum 8 people), allowing for a comfortable schedule filling our days with rewarding photography opportunities all around the region.

-You will be escorted by three experienced landscape photography professionals, Mark and Holly Jansen and their Iceland photography instructor and counterpart.
+You will be escorted by three experienced landscape photography professionals, Mark and Holly Jansen and their Icelandic photography instructor and counterpart.

 • Story telling in photography